July 14, 2015

 We believe that in-depth training of recruitment consultants in the nuances of new technologies is the key to responding to these developing trends.

 “Early on we recognised that we had to make an investment in attracting and engaging the best of the best of Digital Transformation Professionals on behalf of our clients” says Ian Temple, CEO.
-“With one in three vacancies asking for these specialised skills, we are uniquely positioned to lead in this exciting and constantly evolving recruitment field” he adds.Posted about 6 years ago
+“With one in three vacancies asking for these specialised skills, we are uniquely positioned to lead in this exciting and constantly evolving recruitment field” he adds.Posted over 6 years ago